johncmunson/docker-app/README.md

 ### Deploying to production

-The production environment builds containers from images in Docker Hub, rather than building them from directories on the host machine like in development.
-Therefore, rebuild your images with `docker-compose build` and push them to Docker Hub with `docker-compose push`.
+The production server builds containers from images, rather than building them from directories on the host machine like in development.
+It will read from the existing images that are on the virtual machine, or else it will pull them from Docker Hub.
+With this in mind let's get started.

-Now, we're ready to deploy our updates.
 Using `docker-machine`, switch the Docker engine that the Docker daemon is interacting with to the remote production machine.
 All we need to do is set some environment variables, and we can do this in one fell swoop by running `eval $(docker-machine env <remote-vm-name>)`.

+The next step is to (re)build our images with `docker-compose build`.
+The beauty of this is that Docker builds our images using our production ready code that resides on the computer we are working from, but since we configured Docker to communicate with the production server in the previous step, that is now where the built images reside.
+After successfully building the production images, let's go ahead and push them to Docker Hub with `docker-compose push`.

-Now, we can deploy updates with `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`.
+Now, we can deploy updates (or deploy for the very first time) with `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`.

 By running `docker-compose up` with container instances already in service, Docker will automatically detect which images have changed and then tear down and rebuild the associated containers.
 This isn't exactly a blue/green or a rolling deployment, and there may be some minimal downtime, but it's pretty slick nonetheless.
+If there were any new database migrations, they will automatically be applied to the production database.

 To understand the modified `docker-compose up` command we just ran, you will need an understanding of how multiple environments are handled using `docker-compose.yml` files, as recommended in the Docker documentation.